alyons/Animate-Sprite/README.md

 To Do
 --------------------------------------------
  * Update Example
+ * Allow for Effects to be applied to sprites
  * Write Read Me

 Might Do
 -------------------------------------------
+ * Region Collision Detection
+   * Allow regions to define areas which can collide
+   * Allow regions to have colors for collision
+   * Allow for regions per frame
+   * Allow for region return on collision
+   * Allow for sprite to be defined with no regions
  * Update Sprite to allow for 2.5D gaming (i.e. layering)
  * Define Rectangles in Sprite XML
  * Allow for regions to be defined for collision
- * Allow for colliion regions to be predefined
+ * Allow for collision regions to be predefined
  * Allow for detection colors to be predefined
+ * Allow
  * Create Version for XNA 4.5

 Low Possibility